 Negative space is the name given to the space between your elements on your website.
 So it is known as the negative space that isn’t specifically in use.
 The size and the spacing of this negative space can alter the appearance of your website, and change the way that key pieces of content are displayed.
 And there are advantages to using this as a design technique

-What is the importance of negative space in web design?
+So, how important is negative space in web design?

-There are a range of advantages when using negative space in web design effectively.
-And these advantages include:
+There are a range of reasons why using negative space in web design is so important, and these include:

 - Making key features stand out- the negative space around an element tends to focus user attention on the element itself, by directing the eye instead of diverting it.
 And this means that if you have a call to action button that you really want people to see, you should use negative space around the button to set it apart and make it stand out.